 Volunteer Ireland Awards

 The awards present the perfect opportunity to show volunteers how much their dedication means to their communities and the causes they support.
-Stay tuned over the next couple of weeks as we announce the shortlist in each category.

 Why We Celebrate Volunteers